 "We were competing with three other contractors for the job, and I'm sure we would not have been low if we didn't bid with Slide Rail," said Tim Janesofsky, Emery and Sons' estimator and project manager.

 Guisinger met with Emery and Sons and concrete subcontractor Marion Construction, and settled on a final ClearSpan system that was 46 feet by 50 feet square with a depth of 41 feet; the largest four-sided Slide Rail System ever designed, according to Efficiency Production Vice President of Engineering, Mike West.

 "We've always said that in theory, ClearSpan can have unlimited size, and this excavation proves that a 50-foot-wide pit is not just theory," said West.
 "Other manufacturers' clear span configurations need to be installed with cumbersome cross-members.
-Only Efficiency's ClearSpan system is never encumbered by cross-members at any time."
+Only Efficiency's ClearSpan system is never encumbered by cross-members at any time.""Dig and Push" System